mehulagg/gitlab/doc/ci/migration/jenkins.md

 - GitLab comes with a [container registry](../../user/packages/container_registry/index.md), and we recommend using container images to set up your build environment.
 For example, set up one pipeline that builds your build environment itself and publish that to the container registry.
 Then, have your pipelines use this instead of each building their own environment, which is slower and may be less consistent.
-We have extensive docs on [how to use the Container Registry](../../user/packages/container_registry/index.md).
+We have extensive documentation on [how to use the Container Registry](../../user/packages/container_registry/index.md).
 - A central utilities repository can be a great place to put assorted scheduled jobs or other manual jobs that function like utilities.
 Jenkins installations tend to have a few of these.